 Components in your preregistration (e.g., hypotheses, exclusion rules) Location of 1) preregistered decision/plan and 2) description for decision/plan [Location / link] Were there deviations?
-What type? [no/minor/major] If yes - describe details of deviation(s) [brief description / location / link] Rationale for deviation [brief description / location / link] How might the results be different if you had/had not deviated [brief description / location / link] Date/time of decision for deviation + stage Any additional notes moderator, compare effects for only published findings) and asymmetry (minimum: trim and fill, rank test, Egger's unweighted regression symmetry test).
+What type? [no / minor / major] If yes - describe details of deviation(s) [brief description / location / link] Rationale for deviation [brief description / location / link] How might the results be different if you had/had not deviated [brief description / location / link] Date/time of decision for deviation + stage Any additional notes Meta-bias(es) "We will report analyses for the presence of publication bias, including funnel plots and statistical tests for publication bias (minimum: publication status as a moderator, compare effects for only published findings) and asymmetry (minimum: trim and fill, rank test, Egger's unweighted regression symmetry test).
 We will also conduct a p-curve (Simmons & Simonsohn, 2017; Simonsohn et al., 2014) and a p-uniform test (van Aert & van Assen, 2017). ", from p.
-19 of this document general, publication bias is stronger with a larger standard error. particularly prefer PET and PEESE, but it provides additional information.
+19 of this document Minor We added PET and PEESE.
+PET and PEESE are commonly used in meta- analysis.
+The main rationale behind these tests is that in general, publication bias is stronger with a larger standard error.
+We reported all publication bias analyses that are pre- registered.
+We do not particularly prefer PET and PEESE, but it provides additional information.
 PET and PEESE seem to indicate that, taking account of publication bias, there is no meaningful omission bias.
 However, as mentioned in the main manuscript, PET and PEESE estimates are not accurate under high heterogeneity Check the main manuscript p.
 26 for the results and p.
 29 for the discussion.
-Analysis Methods Revision Confidence in the cumulative estimate N/A N/A N/A N/A N/A N/A N/A
+13/03/2020 Stage: Analysis Methods Revision N/A Confidence in the cumulative estimate N/A N/A N/A N/A N/A N/A N/A

 Notes.
 Locations should include page number (section), paragraph, line number, or direct quotes (as specific as possible).
-Where possible, please embed in-document hyperlinks to make browsing easier.
-Categories for deviations: Minor - Change probably did not affect results or interpretations; Major - Change likely affected results or interpretations.
+Where possible, please embed in-document hyperlinks to make browsing easier. \Categories for deviations: Minor - Change probably did not affect results or interpretations; Major - Change likely affected results or interpretations.